 - ACLED Methodology and Coding Decisions around the Conflict in Afghanistan

-Ethiopia: At risk of increased fragmentation despite a popular leader.
+At risk of increased fragmentation despite a popular leader

 From fatal fights on university campuses to serious armed conflict, political violence in Ethiopia has shifted from resistance against the regime to ethnic strife, including riots and clashes instigated by ethnic militias.
 Prime Minister Abiy Ahmed’s failure to adequately control the situation could jeopardize the Nobel Prize winner’s performance in the upcoming election, as many in Ethiopia have been pulled into societal fractures amid weak state control and the general deterioration of security nationwide.